Lande21/RolandeU.github.io/README.md

 #***Date : July,13th, 2024 Happy Wednesday 🫶🏾***
 # RolandeU.github.io

-A portfolio GitHub webpage with a few bits of my work throughout my career
+A portfolio GitHub webpage with a few bits of my work throughout my career.

 Daily Notes
 Ivy🙌🏽❤️❤️❤️Lord help me to see what i am meant to do and be in alignment  💚🙏🏾